MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-xbox-live-guide.md

 | XboxLiveServiceError | The required chat permission could not be successfully determined due to issues with Xbox Live services.
 | UnknownError         | The required chat permission could not be successfully determined due to an unknown internal error.

-## Respecting cross network communication permissions
+## Respecting cross-network communication permissions

 Titles that support cross-network play and communication between Xbox Live and non-Xbox Live players need to check communication permissions prior to allowing communication between those players.
 The Xbox Live Helper library provides this information through `PartyXblLocalChatUser::GetCrossNetworkCommunicationPrivacySetting()`.
 This method returns a `PartyXblCrossNetworkCommunicationPrivacySetting` enum with three possible value:

 | **PartyXblCrossNetworkCommunicationPrivacySetting** | **Explanation** |
 |:-----------|:----------------|
-| Allowed    | This Xbox Live user's permissions are set to allow communication with all cross network players.
+| Allowed    | This Xbox Live user's permissions are set to allow communication with all cross-network players.
-| FriendsOnly| This Xbox Live user's permissions are set to allow communication with cross network friend only.
+| FriendsOnly| This Xbox Live user's permissions are set to allow communication with cross-network friend only.
-| Disallowed | This Xbox Live user's permissions do not allow any communication with cross network players.
+| Disallowed | This Xbox Live user's permissions do not allow any communication with cross-network players.

 ```cpp
     PartyXblCrossNetworkCommunicationPrivacySetting crossNetworkSetting;